 I listened to this audiobook on a road trip down to Memphis, and it made the miles fly by: I was engrossed in the story of 15-year-old Brianna, who is confident in her dreams—and has a chance of making them come true—but first has to navigate a whole slew of pitfalls, both the ones forced upon her and the ones of her own making.
 If you appreciated The Hate U Give, add this to your TBR immediately.
 Bri is an aspiring rapper, and rap battles feature prominently in the plot: for that reason I'm so glad I listened to this instead of reading it on the page.
 Bahni Turpin's narration is exceptional.
 More info →

-This fascinating and multi-layered spy thriller is told from the perspective of a black woman, recruited by the CIA in the all-white, boys' club-era of the 1980s for an important African mission.
+This fascinating and multi-layered spy thriller is told from the perspective of a Black woman, recruited by the CIA in the all-white, boys' club-era of the 1980s for an important African mission.
 Her assigned task is to fall in love—or pretend to—with Thomas Sankara, the president of Burkino Faso, known as "Africa’s Che Guevara."
 (Sankara is a real historical figure and I was so curious about how Wilkinson would handle his story.)
 The book's epigraph is from Ralph Ellison: he refers to being "a spy in enemy country," and I'm grateful this work inspired me to learn more about the rich literary history of African American spy novels and the theme of double consciousness.
-This worked so well on audio.
-A rewarding listen on so many levels.
-More info →
+A rewarding read on so many levels.

 I couldn't get into this as a hardcover but then a friend with great taste suggested I give the audio a try.
 I started again from the beginning, and this time this grumpy old man story hooked me.
 Don't you love when that happens?
 A great narrator can truly make or break the reading experience.
 George Newbern's accents—especially for Ove—are fantastic.
 I laughed and cried and couldn't stop listening.
 But do yourself a favor: don't even think about finishing this novel in a public place, and consider removing your mascara first.
 More info →